 Perth is one of the most isolated major cities in the world.
-The nearest city with a population of more than a hundred thousand is Adelaide, which is over thousand kilometers away.
+The nearest city with a population of more than a hundred thousand is Adelaide, which is over a thousand kilometers away.
 Only Honolulu (with a population of 370 thousand) is more ‘isolated’ in that sense, as it’s 3,600 kilometers away from San Francisco.

 Perth is so isolated that it is quicker, easier, and cheaper to fly to Bali then to fly to the east coast.
 To drive to the east coast, you would cross the Nullarbor Plain, the world’s largest single exposure of limestone bedrock.
-It’s a long, straight and desolate drive.
+It’s a long, straight, and desolate drive.
 That being said, there are few reasons to leave Perth if you love sunshine, sand, and delicious food and wine.
-To the south, there are some nice beaches along Bunbury all the way to Busselton, while tourist may enjoy some great wine tasting in a vineyard near Margaret River; In the north, the Kalbarri National Park and the Turquoise Coast are emerging popular travel destinations to a lot of tourists these years because of its unique scenery, Pink Lake, and rock formations.
+To the south, there are some nice beaches along with Bunbury all the way to Busselton, while tourist may enjoy some great wine tasting in a vineyard near Margaret River; In the north, the Kalbarri National Park and the Turquoise Coast are emerging popular travel destinations to a lot of tourists these years because of its unique scenery, Pink Lake, and rock formations.

 Although it might seem unrelated to mention the remoteness in the beginning.
 I guess what I was trying to say is, the sense of isolation always thrills me in a weird way.

 We explored the south of Perth and jumped out of a plane in Busselton the other day.
 While we were still pretty excited from the adrenaline rush, had a few good laughs watching the videos as we were skydiving 14,000 feet above the ground.
 The next day, we hopped on our rental car and headed north for another excursion to the Pinnacles desert, and I will be the one driving.